AdemKao/DlInWpfApp1/README.md

 ## Dependecy Injection In WPF

-This Repo is demo from [leadmagnets.app](https://www.youtube.com/watch?v=dLR_D2IJE1M)
+This Repo is demo from [leadmagnets.app](https://www.youtube.com/watch?v=dLR_D2IJE1M) This Repo target is to create multiple child form in same button.
+We will use `Factory Pattern` and `Delegate Pattern` in this project.

 ### Step1 Create a WPF (.Net6) Project
+    WPF Project is startup from `App.xaml`,so we need to change the StartupUri.

 ### Step2 Delete  `StartupUri="MainWindow.xaml"` in `App.xaml'
 	```
 	    <Application x:Class="WpfApp1.App"